frictionlessdata/tableschema-js/README.md

 validate(schema).then(valid => {
   // do something with valid schema here }).catch(errors => {

-})
+  // uh oh, some validation errors in the errors array })
 ```
 Note: `validate()` validates whether a **schema** is a validate JSON Table Schema.
 It does **not** validate data against a schema.